bradykey/PandemicSimulation/README.txt

 Data were saved to .txt files and loaded into Plotly (www.plot.ly) to create the figures used for the website and the presentation.

+A flow chart was created using Gliffy.com.

 Wordpress.org and its free themes were used for the website.
 Also, their free hosting services were used to host the website.

 ***************************************************************************
-This turn-in contains 3 main things:
+This turn-in contains 5 main things:
 1: README.txt - this file.
 2: CellularPandemic.jar - the entire code for the assignment in an executable .jar format.
 3: /Figures - a folder containing all of the Figures (and movie) described below.
+4. CellularPandemicKey-SilverblattPresentation.pdf - the slideshow of our
+presentation.
+5. Website.txt - Cellular Pandemic website URL: cellularpandemic.wordpress.com

 All code, both .class and .java files, is packaged into the CellularPandemic.jar.
 There is a single main(String[]) to be run from the